jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/clients/berkeley/index.md

 filter: banking
 ---

-**Berkeley Payment** is a Canadian company that manages over a billion dollars for organizations, governments, and corporations.
+**Berkeley Payment** is a Canadian company that manages over a billion dollars for organizations, governments and corporations.